How To Make Apple Fritters

 For this recipe, I use Granny Smith apples as they are slightly tart and stay firm after frying, but you can use any apples you have.
 If the apples are organic or otherwise you are sure they haven’t been sprayed or coated with wax, no need to peel them.
 The batter can be made with or without eggs.

 1 cup self raising flour (or 1cup plain flour with 1/2 teaspoon bicarb soda)

 icing (confectionery) sugar, cinnamon

-To make batter, mix flour (and bicarb soda if using plain flour), salt and half the quantity of milk required.
-Using whisker, mix into thick batter and then add remaining milk.
-This way batter will be smooth, free of clumps and it’s easier to control the thickness.
+To make the batter, mix flour (and bicarb soda if using plain flour), salt, and half the quantity of milk required.
+Using a whisker, mix into a thick batter and then add the remaining milk.
+This way batter will be smooth, and free of clumps and it’s easier to control the thickness.
 Set aside.

 Wash and dry the apples, then core and slice them into 1 cm (1/3 inch) thick slices.